paweljakubas/j-data-analysis/chapters/inverted-table.md

 └────┴────┴──────┴──────┴──────┴──────┘
 ```

-Right join is straightforward when we have `leftJoin`:
+Implementation of `rightJoin` is straightforward when we have `leftJoin`:
 ```j
    rightJoin=: leftJoin~